BSc Biomedical Sciences

 You will also choose courses from a range of biomedical and non-biomedical options.

 You will study the compulsory course Biomedical Sciences 3.
-This is the cornerstone to the theme of 'developing knowledge from experiment'.
+This is fundamental to the theme of 'developing knowledge from experiment'.

 You will also take a combination of optional courses that broaden your understanding of your chosen subject.